About Me

 Seitan 'English' sausages

 I have been working on this recipe for a while, now, determined to get it right.
 I think most people enjoy sausages, with mash, or chips or as part of a huge fried breakfast.
 What I love about this recipe is that is definitely a voyaging one, which means that you can have sausages half way across the ocean, should you so choose.
 Not something many people can boast of, unless they have a freezer.
 In true voyaging style, the ones in the photo above are served with 'Surprise' peas.
 Judging by the rest of the stuff on the table, the sea is pretty smooth!
 These sausages are also quite fast to make, especially if you already have some sausage seasoning mixed: once you've cooked the sausages in the pressure cooker, they only need a few minutes in the frying pan to brown them to your taste.
-Apart from my recipe for chorizo, this will be my first post about seitan, and I think it's a particularly good one to start with.
+They are quite different from my recipe for chorizo, but, if you are new to seitan, a particularly good one to start with, seeing as how most people like sausages.

 I am besotted with seitan recipes: the texture is so different from most other vegetarian and vegan foods, it’s cheap and making ‛meat’ with it is so quick.
 These ‛English’ sausages are great on their own, in a bun/sandwich or as part of an ‛English’ breakfast.
 The seasoning is based on that used in Cumberland sausage and the couscous is to replace the rusk that is always used in British bangers, to keep the juices in the sausage so that they don’t dry out.
 In this way they're quite different from Bratwurst or other 100% meat sausages.
 In the days when I occasionally ate meat, I always found these tricky to cook because of the tendency of the ‛100% meat’ sausage to dry out, especially if they were also low fat.
 Of course, the result isn’t as juicy as a good quality meat banger, but I do feel that the addition of couscous keeps it a little more moist.
 If you don’t want to use couscous, go for the chorizo sausage recipe instead (link above) instead, and substitute the sausage seasoning for that included in the chorizo recipe.